dsourav/tr-store/README.md

 A lightweight application of TR Store that support low-end mobile device users in rural areas.

+# Requirements

+- Flutter 3.16.0

+If you face any error regarding generated files, run the following command:

-`dart run build_runner build` generates all the required code once.
+`dart run build_runner build`
-`dart run build_runner watch` watches for changes in your sources and